The hard delete task permanently removes items after they have first been deleted in Zylon or marked inactive.

 Use a retention window that matches your company’s policy.
 Many organizations require a value much higher than the default.

-enabled turns scheduled hard delete checks on or off. cron determines how often the system checks inactive items, timezone optionally defines which timezone is used to interpret the cron expression, and deleteAfterDays is the number of days that must pass before an inactive item or a previously deleted item is permanently removed by the cron execution.
+enabled turns scheduled cleanup checks on or off. cron determines how often the system checks inactive items and stored logs, timezone optionally defines which timezone is used to interpret the cron expression, and workspace.enabled turns hard delete cleanup for workspace data on or off. deleteAfterDays is the number of days that must pass before an inactive item or a previously deleted item is permanently removed by the cron execution. logging.enabled turns stored log cleanup on or off, and logging.deleteAfterDays deletes stored log records older than that threshold.
 If timezone is omitted, the server machine’s default timezone is used.

 We suggest setting an IANA timezone that matches your company’s timezone.